 Disabled People's Rights

-Many people are prevented from participating fully in society by barriers that prevent them from realising all of their human rights.
-These barriers take many forms - physical barriers like buildings without wheelchair access, financial barriers like not having enough income to meet the costs of work, support or care, and cultural barriers like stigma or abuse.
+However, some groups of people face more barriers to having their rights met than others.
+For disabled people, this can look like physical barriers such as buildings without wheelchair access, financial barriers such as not having enough income to meet the costs of work, support or care, and cultural barriers such as stigma or abuse.

-Known as CRPD, the Convention makes clear that disabled people have the same rights as non-disabled people, but are often disabled by the barriers they face in society.
+Known as CRPD, the United Nations Convention on the Rights of Persons with Disabilities makes clear that disabled people have the same rights as non-disabled people but often face barriers to those rights in society.
 The Convention sets out what should be done to break down the barriers that prevent disabled people from realising all of their human rights.

 The UK has been a party to the Convention since 2009.
-This means the Scottish Government has explicit duties to promote, protect and ensure the human rights of disabled people.
+This means that the Scottish Government has explicit duties to promote, protect and ensure the human rights of disabled people.
 Although the Convention does not form part of Scotland's domestic law directly, it can be used to help interpret the rights that are contained in the Human Rights Act 1998.

 Reporting to the United Nations (UN)